Educational Specialist Degree Completion Requirements

 - The committee signature page complete with required signatures must be submitted to the Library before the thesis will be reviewed.
 Signatures represent that the signer is satisfied with the contents of the document and that no further changes will be made to the content.
 Any subsequent content changes will require a newly signed signature page to allow for each member to re-evaluate the document including the new changes.
 For security reasons, signatures should not be scanned for the PDF document; this page will remain absent of signatures for the electronic version.
 The Library will retain a copy of the signature page for archival purposes.

 - The University has an agreement with ProQuest Information and Learning Company (ProQuest) for the archiving of all theses.
 Under this agreement, if desired, the document will be copyrighted with the copyright in the name of the author.
 The hard-bound copies will be published in the ProQuest Dissertations and Theses (PQDT electronic database and the full document made available to subscribing institutions.
 The author is also free to use any other method available to create physical copies of their approved work.
-There is no longer a fee for publishing theses.
 The fee for copyrighting is $55.00; one may also ask ProQuest to publish the document with open access for $95.00.
 As an alternative to copyrighting through ProQuest, copyright can be achieved by submitting to http://www.copyright.gov for a $35 fee.

-Graduate students who pass the thesis defense by the end of a semester and meet all other graduation requirements except the deadlines for thesis submission to the Library may adhere to the following procedure so as to graduate the next term:
+Graduate students who pass the thesis/dissertation defense by the end of a semester and meet all other graduation requirements except the deadlines for thesis/dissertation submission to the Library may adhere to the following procedure so as to graduate the next term:

-- Defend their thesis no later than the end of the semester.
+- Defend their thesis/dissertation no later than the end of the semester.
 End of semester is defined as the date/time grades are due to the Registrar's Office.
-This date is posted each semester on the Graduate Calendar.and the University Calendar.
+This date is posted each semester on the Graduate Calendar and the University Calendar.

-- Enroll in a zero-credit hour course (GRD 9010 01) the following semester.
-The zero-credit hour course shall have an associated fee of $100.
-Students are allowed to enroll in the zero-credit hour course only one time.
+- Enroll in the one-credit hour course (GRD 9011 Graduate Degree Completion) for the semester following the defense.
+The course holds an associated fee of $100.
+Students are allowed to enroll in the course only one time.

-- Students enrolled in the zero-credit hour course must meet all of that semester's Library submission and graduation application deadlines.
+- Students enrolled in the course must meet all of that semester's Library submission and graduation application deadlines.